donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_login.md

 As long as you have a valid account issued by a SURFConext trusted identity provider (i.e. SURFConext IdP account), you can follow the instructions below to sign-up/in to the RDM CMS portal.

 1. Open the URL (https://rdmappacc.uci.ru.nl:8443/rdm-web-client) in your web browser.
-You will see the homepage of the web porta.
+You will see the homepage of the CMS portal.

   ![](screenshots/cms_homepage.png)

 2. At the top-right corner, you will find a `LOG IN` button.
-Click it to sign-up/in with your SURFConext IdP account.
+Click it to login with your SURFConext IdP account.

   ![](screenshots/cms_login.png)